jalotra/Nit-Kurukshetra-OnCampus-Placements-2021/README.md

 `EligibleBranches` : `What all branches were allowed to sit for the (first)exam or (first online round), Example : cs, it` <br />
 `MinCgpa` : `What is the minimum CGPA required by the company.
 Example 7.5` <br />
 `IIITAllowed` `1 if IIIT was Allowed, 0 if IIIT was not allowed, 0.5 if I couldn't figure it out.`<br />
+`CTC` : `What's the Ctc that the company offered initially(in the first mail that I received), this might have changed down the line.
+Also(for juniors) : Ctc != What you will get in your bank accounts.` <br />

 ## RESULTS
 ##### Note : Please read data_explore.ipynb for detailed explanation.
+##### Note : The data is of BTech students also, I have omitted all the details of MTech and MBA due to lack of resources.
 ##### * means that the as per data collected till March 1st, 2021.
 It will change in the future.
 1. Total Companies that came are : 114* . <br />
 2. Total Different Profiles that students are placed in : 79*